 |

-Grand River Adopt A River Partners
+Grand River Partners

 1. MSU Crew Club Moorse Park Dam to S. Waverly Road 2.
 Halbert & Denton Families Moorse Park Dam to Fenton Park.
 3. Dart Container Moorse Park Dam to River Point Park.
 4. River Town Adventures River Point Park to Old Town Dam.
-Red Cedar River Adopt A River Partners
+Red Cedar River Partners 1.
+Community of Christ Okemos Road to Hagadorn Drive.
+2. Delta Sigma Phi Fraternity Hagadorn Drive to MSU’s shallow dam.
+3. Delta Sigma Phi Fraternity Hagadorn Drive to MSU’s shallow dam.
+4. MSU Rotaract MSU's shallow dam to Kalamazoo Street.
+5. Red Cedar Fly Fishers Jenison Field House to Kruger's Landing.
+6. Trout Unlimited-Lansing Krueger’s Landing to Pennsylvania Avenue.
+7. Potter Park Zoo Riverfront along Potter Park Zoo property. |

 Michigan Waterways Stewards